Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 Why did my mug cake turn out dry or rubbery?

 Almost always overcooking or too much flour.
 Microwaves keep cooking from residual heat, so stop the moment the top springs back, and spoon and level the flour rather than scooping straight from the bag.
+Fifteen seconds too long is enough to take it from soft to bouncy.

-How do I keep the centre gooey?
+How do I keep the center gooey?

-My microwave is more or less powerful than 1000 watts - how do I adjust?
+My microwave is more or less powerful than 1000 watts.
+How do I adjust?

-Why warm the Biscoff before mixing?
+Why warm the Biscoff before mixing it in?

 Can I make this without a microwave?